 From March 1st – 4th, TCLoc students came to Strasbourg for an inaugural on-campus TCLoc meeting.

 The first week of March marked our very first on-campus TCLoc gathering, and it was a blast!
-Six of our students travelled the distance to join us for a couple of days in the charming city of Strasbourg.
+Six of our students traveled the distance to join us for a couple of days in the charming city of Strasbourg.

 It was a very rewarding experience and we look forward to getting back together again in October!
 Meanwhile, keep up the good work!